Why So Many Promising New Cancer Drugs Fail in Clinical Trials

 Christopher Lao, M.D., MPH, recounts a patient with metastatic melanoma who enrolled in a clinical trial testing a BRAF inhibitor.
 Initially, the patient’s tumors practically disappeared.
 But soon, the patient became resistant to the inhibitor and the cancer flared back to life.

 “Unfortunately, patients can develop resistance to these inhibitors.
-They could go from having a dramatic response to suddenly having rapid growth,” says Lao, director of the clinical trials support unit at the U-M Comprehensive Cancer Center.
+They could go from having a dramatic response to suddenly having rapid growth,” says Lao, director of the clinical trials support unit at the U-M Rogel Cancer Center.

 The next step was to combine the BRAF inhibitor with an inhibitor of the pathway MEK, based on laboratory findings.
 This yielded greater success.
 “It was more potent, more patients responded and they had a longer response,” Lao says.
 Overall survival for advanced melanoma increased by more than six months with this combination.